kurokobo/psdify/Docs/docs/cmdlets/Remove-DifyApp.md

 ## DESCRIPTION

 The `Remove-DifyApp` cmdlet deletes one or more apps from Dify.
-It uses the app ID to identify the apps to be removed.
 This cmdlet supports pipeline input, allowing you to pass app objects directly from other cmdlets like `Get-DifyApp`.

+NOTE: This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## EXAMPLES